aceslowman/ofxGrowth/README.md

   * For each new branch, create a corresponding mesh for display.
 3. Loop through all created branches
   * Apply coloring
-  * Change drawing mode to TRIANGLE_FAN for all branches belonging to levels above the LEAF_LEVEL

 ---